scottfjennings/ACR_waterbird_data_management/README.md

 There are three major steps in this data management workflow; each step is accomplished with a series of functions, and the functions for each step are defined together in the three waterbird_cleaning... files listed below.

-The document [waterbird_cleaning_annotated_workflow](https://github.com/scottfjennings/ACR_waterbird_data_management/blob/main/code/waterbird_cleaning_annotated_workflow.html) contains a worked example of how to call these series of functions, and provides more detail on the rationale of each process.
+The [vignette](https://github.com/scottfjennings/ACR_waterbird_data_management/blob/main/vignette.md) contains a worked example of how to call these series of functions, and provides more detail on the rationale of each process.

 * waterbird_cleaning1_utils.R - Functions for preliminary data cleaning prior to the main tasks (standardize field names, change data types), and also some summary functions that are used multiple places.